jrg94/midi-collection/README.md

 - [130,000 MIDI File Collection][5]
 - [800,000 MIDI Percussion File Collection][6]
+- [MIDI-sources][8]

+Feel free to add sections as sources are found.

 ## 130,000 MIDI File Collection

-Our friend, midi_man, over at Reddit have provided us with a [130,000 Midi Collection][1].
+Our friend, midi_man, over at Reddit has provided us with a [130,000 Midi Collection][1].
 For the direct link to the download, [check out the mega archive][3].
 The total size of the archive is 1.02 GB compressed and 3.65 GB uncompressed.